-Unfortunately, some of them are, but in our experience the vast majority of horror stories are the result of a few avoidable situations.
-1) A failure to communicate; A kitchen remodeling project is an extremely complex project and one in which a number of people are involved all at different times.
-There is the designer, the installer, countless subcontractors (plumber, electrician, flooring, etc) a miscommunication between any of the parties can mean troubles.
+Unfortunately, some of them are, but in our experience, most of them are the result of a few avoidable situations.
+1) A failure to communicate; A number of people are involved in the project so excellent communication is a must.
 2) Inexperienced or incompetent designer or remodeling contractor.
-Unfortunately, there are some of them around and that’s why it is important to do business with only those with a proven track record.
 3) Unanticipated problem with the structure.
-This is the case more often with older homes but unanticipated problems can come up with some newer homes as well.
-The remodeler doesn’t have x-ray vision so he or she can’t tell what might lurk behind your walls floors or ceilings.
-Most often the problems can be resolved but it can be disruptive to the project.
+This is often the case with older homes but unanticipated problems can come up with some newer homes as well.

-To avoid the horror stories, make sure you are doing business with a company or individual that you can trust, make sure all details are in writing, and check references that the remodeler supplies.
-Be aware that if you have an older home, some issues may arise when the old kitchen is torn out.
-Standard Kitchens uses a detailed selection form that actually forces the exact detail of all product selection to be written down and thoroughly explained so everyone fully understands the project specifications.
+To avoid the horror stories, make sure you are doing business with a reputable company and take the time to check references.
+Make sure all details are clearly spelled out in writing.
+Be aware that if you have an older home, some hidden issues may arise when the old kitchen is torn out.

 How much does a kitchen remodel cost?